mostman/Slackbuilds/chromium/README.md

 This is also just a diff patch.

-You can download the script from [Alienbobs site]: http://www.slackware.com/~alien/slackbuilds.
+You can download the script from [Alienbobs site] (http://www.slackware.com/~alien/slackbuilds).
-And then all you need to do is to patch the [chromium.Slackbuild]: http://www.slackware.com/~alien/slackbuilds/chromium/build/ with this diff.
+And then all you need to do is to patch the [chromium.Slackbuild](http://www.slackware.com/~alien/slackbuilds/chromium/build/) with this diff.

 Might also want to add the patches from the patch directory.